GoltVik/DepE/README.md

-**This is first build, so it might be unstable.
+**This plugin is still in beta stage, so it might be unstable.
 Feel free to share your feedback and report issues!**

 This plugin is in JetBrains Plugins Repository!
 Get it from [here](https://plugins.jetbrains.com/plugin/11489-depe-versions-exporter).